nodejs/node-eps/002-es6-modules.md

   // ES6 Module compatibility we need to hook up a static
   // View of an Object to set as our exports
   //
-  // think of this as calling FillImports using the current
+  // think of this as calling ImportDeclarationInstantiation using the current
   // properties of an object, enumerable or not.
   //
   // exports are never added or removed from the Module even